-And that’s that, ladies!
-While undergoing any hair straightening treatment – permanent or otherwise – is ever recommended, you can at least take these simple precautions to keep the nasty side effects at bay.
+While undergoing any hair straightening treatment – permanent or otherwise – you can take these simple precautions to keep the nasty side effects at bay.
 Comment below to let us know how you take care of your hair when you straighten it.

 Expert’s Answers For Readers’ Questions

 What does chemical straightening do to your hair?